blakefren/PasswordAsAService/README.md

 NOTE: the service will exit with HTTP code 500 if the /etc/passwd and /etc/group files are not present in either the user-specified location (below) or the default Unix location.

 To run, you can either:
-* double-click the service.py file, or
+* double-click the service.py file (will run in debug mode), or
-* input "python service.py" in a terminal window in the project directory, or
+* input "python -O service.py" in a terminal window in the project directory, or
 * perform the following in a terminal window in the project directory:
     * Unix:
         * $ export FLASK_APP=service.py